-IV&V Work during Concept Development.
-The IV&V Provider shall verify and validate that the concept documentation represents the delineation of a specific implementation solution to solve the Acquirer’s problem.
-(SASS-03)

-The objective of Concept IV&V is to understand the selected solution and to validate the role of software as it relates to providing the capability(ies) that support high priority or high-risk system capability(ies).
+The IV&V provider shall ensure that the identified defects and issues are addressed by the project.

-Ensure that software planned for reuse meets the fit, form, and function as a component within the new application.
+The IV&V provider shall ensure that software planned for reuse meets the fit, form, and function as a component within the new application.

-Ensure that the system architecture contains the computing-related items (subsystems, components, etc.) to carry out the mission of the system and satisfy user needs and operational scenarios or use cases.
+The IV&V provider shall ensure that the system architecture contains the computing-related items (subsystems, components, etc.) to carry out the system's mission and satisfy user needs and operational scenarios or use cases.

-Ensure that a basis for the engineering and planning of computing-related functions is the operations, mission objectives (including mission retirement), and the system.
+The IV&V provider shall ensure that the basis for the computing-related functions reflects the planned operations and mission objectives.

-Ensure that feasibility and trade studies provide the results to confidently support the critical decisions that drove the need for the study.
+The IV&V provider shall ensure that feasibility and trade studies provide the results to support the critical decisions that drove the need for the study.

-Identify and document the known software-based hazard causes, hazard contributors, and hazard controls.

-Identify and document software-based security threats and risks, and the project implements the relevant regulatory requirements.
+The IV&V provider shall ensure that known software-based hazard causes, contributors, and controls are identified, documented, and traced to the project requirements.

-IV&V Work during Requirements Development.
-The IV&V Provider shall verify and validate: (SASS-04)

-That the project implements the requirements for software listed in NPR 7150.2 (SWE-134), and risk-driven assessments determine the types of IV&V analyses.
+The IV&V provider shall ensure that known security threats and risks are identified, appropriately documented, and updated throughout the software development life cycle and communicated to the responsible organizations’ project management, engineering, and software assurance personnel.

-That the in-scope software requirements and system requirements are, at a minimum, correct, consistent, complete, accurate, readable, traceable, and testable.
+The IV&V provider shall verify and validate that the software requirements and system requirements are, as a minimum, correct, consistent, complete, accurate, readable, traceable, and testable.

-Software usually provides the interface between the user and the system hardware as well as the interface between system hardware components and other systems.
+Software usually provides the interface between the user and the system hardware and the interface between system hardware components and other systems.
 These interfaces are critical to the successful operation and use of the system.

-That the project-identified mitigations for identified security risks are in the software requirements.
+The IV&V provider shall verify and validate that the mitigations for identified security risks are in the software requirements.

 Security is an essential aspect of any system development effort.
 In most systems, software provides the primary user interface.
 The user interface is an element of the system that can provide undesired access.
 A system concept design should address known security risks through various features in the system.

-d.
-That the project-identified mitigations for identified security risks are correct and testable.
+The IV&V provider shall ensure that software requirements meet the dependability and fault tolerance required by the system.

+The IV&V provider shall ensure that software requirements provide the capability of controlling identified hazards and do not create hazardous conditions.
-IV&V Work during Design.
-The IV&V Provider shall verify and validate: (SASS-05)

-That the relationship between the in-scope system/software requirements and the associated architectural elements is traceable correct, consistent, and complete.
+The IV&V provider shall verify and validate that the relationship between the in-scope system/software requirements and the associated architectural elements is traceable, correct, consistent, and complete.

 Architectural elements are responsible for implementing specific behaviors within the software and the overall system.
-It is the interactions between these architectural elements that result in the realization of the desired behaviors as well as possible undesired behaviors.
+The interactions between these architectural elements result in the realization of the desired behaviors as well as possible undesired behaviors.

-That the software architecture meets the user’s safety and mission-critical needs as defined in the requirements.
+The IV&V provider shall verify and validate that the software architecture meets the user’s safety and mission-critical needs as defined in the requirements.

 The architecture provides the foundation for the development of the software.
-It also significantly impacts how the software deals with faults and failures, as well as how the software interfaces with the user and system components.
+It also significantly impacts how the software deals with faults and failures and how the software interfaces with the user and system components.
 Analysis of the architecture provides early insight into how the software is structured and how that structure can implement the requirements.

-That the detailed design products are traceable, consistent, complete, accurate, and testable.
+The IV&V provider shall verify and validate that the detailed design products are traceable, consistent, complete, accurate, and testable.